oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 We're going to use a `StatefulSet` because `etcd` is a stateful app and needs a volume to persist its data.
 Rather than the classic `Deploy` with a `StatefulSet` we're certain tha the generated pod will receive always the same name and the volume attached to it will always be the same.
 [More on the StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

-The only noticeable difference between the `etcd` documentation and this manifest files is that we're using environmnet variables instead of configuration flags, I had some trouble getting the flags working and I like more the environment variables, anyway here a list of [etcd configuration flags](https://etcd.io/docs/v3.4/op-guide/configuration/) with the matching variable.
+The only noticeable difference between the `docker run ...` command and this manifest files is that we're using environmnet variables instead of configuration flags.
+I had some trouble getting the flags working and I like more the environment variables, anyway here a list of [etcd configuration flags](https://etcd.io/docs/v3.4/op-guide/configuration/) with the matching variable.

-In order to expose `etcd` to the other applications in the cluster we need to create a `Service` too:
+Now, in order to expose `etcd` to the other applications in the cluster we need to create a `Service` too:

 *etc-service.yml*
 ```yaml